 The bigeye tuna annual limit that may be caught and landed by large longline vessels in the IATTC Convention Area (defined as waters bounded by the coast of the Americas, the 50° N. and 50° S. parallels, and the 150° W. meridian) is 750 metric tons.
 NOAA Fisheries monitors the retained catches of bigeye tuna using both logbook data submitted by vessel captains and other available information.
 The U.S. bigeye tuna harvest estimates by large longline vessels can be found at the NOAA Fisheries’ Pacific Islands Regional Office Annual Catch Limits website.

-Currently the fishery is open in the EPO.
-NOAA Fisheries will publish an announcement in the Federal Register when this fishery is expected to close, and post such announcement on this website.
+Currently, the bigeye tuna fishery is open in the EPO for 2021.
+NOAA Fisheries will publish an announcement in the Federal Register when this fishery is expected to close, which will also be reflected on this website.

 For more information, please contact William Stahnke at firstname.lastname@example.org or (562) 980-4088.